 The teacher will share video game review of one of her favorite games on the Write What You Like blog.
 Students will have the opportunity to post on the Write What You Like blog with parent permission. https://youcanwritewhatyoulike.blogspot.com/

 Educator, Writer, Traveler, and Mom to Kids with Learning Differences

 🇺🇸Lives in the United States

 I love being part of the Outschool learning community!
-I offer courses for kids with learning differences as well as book studies, note taking, and writing classes that are accessible to all learners.
-I specialize in supporting kids and...
+I offer courses for neurodivergent kids and teens and students with learning disabilities as well as book studies, note taking, and writing classes that are accessible to all learners.
+I...